oddcamp/frontend-manual/README.md

 ### Add .editorconfig

-All projects should have an [.editorconfig file](examples/.editorconfig) by default.
+All projects must have an [.editorconfig file](examples/.editorconfig) by default.
 If your editor doesn't have built-in editorconfig support, please [install the necessary plug-ins](http://editorconfig.org/#download).

 **[🚡 back to top](#table-of-contents)**